 Instructions

 - Preheat oven to 425 degrees Fahrenheit.
-Butter a cast iron skillet (or line a baking sheet with parchment paper) and set aside.
+Butter a cast iron skillet or line a baking sheet with parchment paper and set aside.

-- Make a well in the center of your flour mixture and add buttermilk.
+- Make a well in the center of the flour mixture and add buttermilk.
 Gently stir until ingredients are mostly incorporated.
 Dough will look shaggy and sticky.
 Pour dough out onto a lightly floured surface.

 - Gently pat dough with lightly floured hands into a large, flat rectangle, about 10-12 inches wide and about ¾ inch thick.
 Keep extra flour nearby and continually flour the surface, dough, and your hands as needed.
 Fold dough rectangle in half, turn to the right to make your new rectangle horizontal, and gently pat back into a large rectangle.
 Repeat 4 times, folding your dough 5 times in total.
 Pat dough into a large rectangle, about 1 inch thick.